GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-To achieve conceptual integrity, a design must proceed from one mind or a small group of agreeing minds.
+AI is a fundamental risk to the existence of human civilization.

-~ Fred Brooks
+~ Elon Musk
 <pre>

 </pre>